 Edmunds, Kelley Blue Book, U.S. News & World Report, other research companies have reviewed the Kia Seltos and called the main disadvantages of the newcomer to the American small SUV segment.

 With all its pros, the Soul’s “elder brother” has some disadvantages in reality.
-American large research companies have already examined the Kia Seltos in details.
-The list of its cons is short, but definite.
+American large research companies have already examined the Kia Seltos in detail.
+The list of its cons is short but definite.

 Thus, Travis Langness from Edmunds notes impacts from bumps at lower speeds are palpable and send a vibration through the cabin, plus tires are noisy on rough surfaces.
 The steering wheel is poorly weighted and not responsive enough.
 When you go around a turn, a body lean is more pronounced in the Seltos than the Soul.